Easy-to-read medicine information about Imiquimod cream – what is it, how to use it safely and possible side effects.

 - Wash your hands thoroughly before and after applying imiquimod cream.

-- Cut the top off the sachet or pierce the sachet with a needle and squeeze out a tiny amount of cream onto your fingertip, to apply it to the affected area.
+- Cut the top off the sachet or pierce the sachet with a needle and squeeze out a tiny amount of cream onto your fingertip.
+Apply this to the affected area and gently rub it in until the cream is absorbed into your skin.

 - Although the information on the packet states that the sachet is for single use, you could seal it using a paper clip or tape and store in a closed container to prevent the cream drying out.

-- If you have to apply the cream to a widespread area, it is usually advisable to divide the affected area into smaller areas and to complete treatment in one area before moving on to the next.
+- If you have to apply the cream to a large area, treat a small area at a time.
 This will help make the treatment reaction more tolerable.
 Your doctor will provide further advice about this.

 - If you forget to apply the cream on your usual day, use it on the next night and then continue with your regular schedule.
 Never apply the cream more than once a day.

-- You can apply moisturisers and/or make-up as part of your usual skin care routine, after 20 minutes of applying imiquimod cream.
+- After 20 minutes of applying imiquimod cream, you can apply moisturisers and/or make-up as part of your usual skin care routine.

 - Do not apply apply imiquimod cream on broken or sunburnt skin.